Rez includes many elements that you will combine to create your game, starting with the @game element that wraps the whole thing.

 There’s nothing wrong with this but the details are obscured by the attribute syntax, what if we could write:

-The in event_button indicates that this tag is implemented by a component with the same name.
+The . prefix in <.event_button> indicates that this tag is implemented as a user component.

 Let’s write this component: